Consciousness and Awareness

 I asked my computer for relationship advice.

-It said, “Have you tried turning it off and on again?”
+It said, “Have you tried rebooting?”

 I started reading a book on paranoia.